ESG Questionnaire Response - Ninety One

 Alpha model

-To systematically analyze ESG information, we prioritize materiality and impact for both opportunities and risks.
+To systematically analyse ESG information, we prioritise materiality and impact for both opportunities and risks.
 Our ESG assessments leverage a materiality matrix through three-pillars across ten key sustainability challenges, ranked high, medium or low, depending on the level of perceived risk.

 The ESG considerations considered most material in our investment process vary by sector but broadly include environmental issues such as carbon emissions and climate transition risks, social factors like ethics, labor conditions, and customer safety, and governance elements such as board oversight and executive compensation.
 ESG analysis is an ongoing part of our fundamental research and due diligence on both potential and current investments.